GoodRelations

 GoodRelations is a Web Ontology Language-compliant ontology for Semantic Web online data, dealing with business-related goods and services.
 It handles the individual relationships between a buyer, a seller and the products and services offered.
 In November 2012, it was integrated into the Schema.org ontology.

 Usage

 GoodRelations became popular owing to its success in improving search engine results.

 By 2009, the ontology's Product concept was being used to describe over a million products and their prices.
 By 2013, GoodRelations had been adopted by the search engines Yahoo!, Google, and Bing.
 An analysis of online e-commerce data providers at that time found it to be the most prevalent ontology in use.
-As of mid-2015, GoodRelations had become the de facto ontology for e-commerce, and was in widespread use, having been adopted by retailers such as BestBuy.
+As of mid-2015, GoodRelations had become the de facto ontology for e-commerce, and was in widespread use, having been adopted by retailers such as Best Buy.

 GoodRelations is additionally used in academic studies of the Semantic Web, as a core ontology.